pytest-dev/pytest-order/docs/source/index.rst

 Order using ordinals
 --------------------

-You can also use markers such as "first", "second", "last", and "second_to_last".
+Instead of the numbers, you can use ordinal names such as "first", "second", "last", and "second_to_last".
 These are convenience notations, and have the same effect as the numbers 0, 1, -1 and -2 that have been shown above:

 .. code:: python